cocotb/cocotb/documentation/source/ping_tun_tap.rst

 One of the benefits of Python is the ease with which interfacing is possible.
 In this tutorial we'll look at interfacing the standard GNU `ping`_ command to the simulator.
-Using Python we can ping our DUT with fewer than 50 lines of code.
+Using Python we can ping our :term:`DUT` with fewer than 50 lines of code.

 For the impatient this tutorial is provided as an example with cocotb.
 You can